fariaahmed13/Reconyx/README.md

 ---

-## 📂 Output Example
+## 📂 Output Structure

 ```
-target.com/
+example.com/
- ├── subdomains_target.com.txt
+ ├── subdomains_example.com.txt
- └── alive_subdomains_target.com.txt
+ └── alive_subdomains_example.com.txt
 ```

 ---

 ## ⚠️ Disclaimer

-This tool is for **educational and security research purposes only**.
+This tool is intended for **educational and authorized security testing purposes only**.
-Do not use it against systems without proper authorization.
+Do not use Reconyx against targets you don’t own or have explicit permission to test.

 ---